 Encompasses all activities designed to instruct the library user about library resources and research techniques.
-This electronic classroom is equipped with 20 IBM or Gateway flatscreen computers, high-speed Internet access, LCD projector, video cassette player, DVD player, and wireless networking and can be reserved for instructional classes or faculty/staff training.
+This electronic classroom is equipped with 21 APPLE iMAC, high-speed Internet access, LCD projector, video cassette player, DVD player, and wireless networking and can be reserved for instructional classes or faculty/staff training.

 All library materials must be checked out at the circulation desk.
 To check out materials, the borrower must present a valid TU ID card and be registered in the Library System.
 Students may check out books for 30 days.
 Faculty may borrow for the entire semester.
 (Check-out limit is ten books).